Scout Association Logo Ham Scout Group:

 Interior: Rooms

 Internally, the rear, western, section between the final pillars and end wall is partitioned across the width into three compartments defined by the end-wall pillars, above which is a loft space used for storage that spans the width of the building.
 The southern section is divided equally by a breeze-block wall into separate male and female cloakrooms and floor-tiled WC.
-The central section houses the kitchen and a breeze-block wall at the northern third of the section isolates a staircase leading to the mezzanine storage loft above.
-The northern section houses a meeting room/office (known as the "Court of Honour Room").
-The south west corner of the room provides access o cupboard storage under the staircase.
+The central section houses the kitchen and a breeze-block wall at the northern third of the section and a meeting room/office (known as the "Court of Honour Room") respectively.
+Above these is a loft space used for storage, accessed by a staircase situated in the central (kitchen) section.
+Storage space below the stairs is accessed from the "Court of Honour Room".

 Cloakrooms